 There are cases where the GC process can impact performance.
 For example, the System.Array class creates objects of fixed length within the global heap.
 If you add an item to an array, .NET creates a new copy of the array (including the addition) and marks the old one for removal.
 If you add a few items to the array, the performance hit is negligible.
 But if you are adding millions of occurrences, the performance can suffer significantly.
 You can use the ArrayList class to avoid this, which supports adding/removing items from an array without the performance penalty.
 For more information on GC and performance, see https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/performance.

-In .NET, occurrences of every class or type can include members, including Properties, Methods, and Events.
+In .NET, occurrences of every class or type can include members, including properties, methods, and events.
 A property is an attribute of an occurrence of a class.
 An occurrence of the System.IO.FileInfo object, for example, has a FullName property.
-A method is effectively a function you can call which can do something to an object occurrence.
-You look at .NET Methods in “Leveraging .NET Methods.”
+A method is effectively a function you can call that can do something to an object occurrence.
+You look at .NET methods in “Leveraging .NET Methods.”
 With .NET, an event can happen to an object occurrence, such as when Windows generates an event when a Windows process terminates.
 This book does not cover .NET events; however, a later chapter in this book discusses using WMI events.

 You can quickly determine an object’s class (or type) by piping the output of any cmdlet, or an object, to the Get-Member cmdlet.
 The Get-Member cmdlet uses a feature of .NET, reflection, to look inside and give you a definitive statement of what that object contains.
-This feature is invaluable - instead of guessing where in some piece of string output your script can find the full name of a file, you can discover the FullName property, a string, or the Length property, which is unambiguously an integer.
+This feature is invaluable – instead of guessing where in some piece of string output your script can find the full name of a file, you can discover the FullName property, a string, or the Length property, which is unambiguously an integer.
 Reflection and the Get-Member cmdlet help you to discover the properties and other members of a given object.